 - Share the news as a united front.
 Instead of having each parent share their reasons why divorce is imminent and position their children to choose a side, breaking the news together ensures that both parties can successfully work together after the marriage ends.
 It also shows the children that they will continue to act as unit and not require the children choose a side.
 Do not argue in front of the children about adult issues or issues related to the divorce.

 - Don’t forget to take care of yourself.
 To guide your children through the process of divorce with the right mindset, it is important to make sure you get the care you need as well.
 Whether it’s seeking the advice of friends or a therapist, exercising to relieve stress, or maintaining a healthy diet, you need to make sure you take care of yourself as well.

 - Consider the big picture.
 When problems throughout the divorce process arise that causes anger and stress, take a step back and remember what is actually important.
 Having a friendly and cooperative relationship with your ex-spouse is best for the children to make sure they live a happy life after the divorce is finalized.

-If you are interested in filing for divorce in Alpharetta, GA, schedule a case evaluation with The Millard Law Firm today.
+If you are interested in filing for divorce in Johns Creek, GA, schedule a case evaluation with a divorce attorney at The Millard Law Firm today.